A-G-Shaikh/a-g-shaikh.github.io/_posts/2024-12-08-on-happiness.markdown

 ---
 Title: On Happiness
 layout: post
-Date: 2024-12-08
-Category: Philosophy
-Authors: AGS
+author: AGS
-Summary: Understanding Happiness
+Description: Reflections on Happiness categories : philosophy
+toc: true
+tags: happiness
+featured: true
+image: happi.jpg
 ---
-‬

-How do we make sense of happiness ?
+‬How do we make sense of happiness ?

+### Introduction
 This is an important question for us all to understand because happiness can be seen as a measure of our actions aligning with our core values.
 It indicates whether we are treading the right path or whether it is necessary to correct our course.